 Where to from here?

 The Remarkable Outdoors campaign was launched on the 16th June 2017.
-As an initial action the challenges are being sent to all political parties to give them the opportunity to outline their policies on these issues.
+As an initial action the challenges were sent to all political parties to give them the opportunity to outline their policies on these issues.
+The responses and a summary can be found here.
 FMC will be producing opinion pieces on aspects of the campaign for publication on wilderlife.nz and social media, and will seek to encourage the debate of the issues through mainstream media.
 The second public meeting of the Remarkable Outdoors campaign was held in Queenstown, on July 8th, see the flyer below.
 This public meeting had a focus on the major symbolic plank of this campaign, the proposed creation of The Remarkables National Park.

 What can you do?